 Your doctor may recommend starting colorectal cancer testing if you are age 50 or older and have an average risk of developing cancer affecting the colon or rectum.

-You may be at higher risk of developing colon polyps if you have inflammatory bowel disease, such as Crohn’s disease or ulcerative colitis.
+You may be at higher risk of developing colon polyps if you have inflammatory bowel diseases, such as Crohn’s disease or ulcerative colitis.
 These conditions cause inflammation of the colon, a condition known as colitis.
 Research published in BMC Gastroenterology shows that some types of polyps are more common in patients with IBD than in those without the condition, and the research shows that the polyps developed in the part of the colon affected by colitis.

 Other research published in the Polish Journal of Surgery shows colon polyps are more common in people with diabetes; this could be because of certain medications patients take to control their blood sugar.

 Your body can have trouble digesting certain foods in ways that lead to the development of colon polyps.
-Bile and digestive juices may have trouble processing fatty foods, for example; byproducts of these foods can become lodged in the colon and lead to the growth of polyps there.
+Bile and digestive juices may have trouble processing fatty foods.
+For example, byproducts of these foods can become lodged in the colon and lead to the growth of polyps there.

-Specifically, eating foods high in saturated fat, red meat such as beef and pork, and processed meat, including lunchmeat, bacon, sausage, and hot dogs can support the development of colon polyps.
+Specifically, eating foods high in saturated fat, red meat such as beef and pork, and processed meat, including lunchmeat, bacon, sausage, and hot dogs, can support the development of colon polyps.